-The committee boat displays a board indicating the marks (buoys) to be rounded in the race and in which direction they have to be rounded.
-Occasionally, we may show the word 'gate' under a mark - this requires you go between certain marks (ie treat like a 'gate').
-This will be to make the ADO's job easier, so it is usually found near the committee boat and what was the start line.
+The committee boat displays a board indicating the marks to be rounded in the race and in which direction they have to be rounded.
+Occasionally, we may show the word 'gate' or 'line' under a mark - this requires you go between certain marks (ie treat like a 'gate').
+This will be to make the ADO's job easier, so it is usually found between the committee boat and what was the start line.
 Meaning you need to cross the 'line' every lap.

 The letters on the board have either a red or a green background.
-RED means you must leave the mark on your PORT (left).
+RED - leave the mark on your PORT (left).
 GREEN on your STARBOARD (i.e. right) side.
 The board also shows the number of laps to be sailed.

 This is for a handicap race (mass start)

 Postponement - Often because the start line is not long enough and needs to be reset.
 Occasionally bad weather is imminent either way, not used very often by us.
 Can be raised at any time before or during the start sequence.
 Must be combined with a horn signal.

 Black Flag - Replacing H flag in the start sequence means you have all been very naughty and the next boat to cross the line early will be disqualified.
 (We do sometimes use this flag).

-Instead of starting the fleet all at the same time a Pursuit race sends boats off at the start at differant times depending on their Portsmouth Yardstick (PY) rating.
+Instead of starting the fleet all at the same time a Pursuit race sends boats off at different times - depending on their Portsmouth Yardstick (PY) rating.
 The slower classes are started first then the faster classes.
 In theory all boats should finish at the same time.
-A boat's finish place is it's position in the fleet at the finish horn.
+A boat"s finish place is it's position in the fleet at the finish horn.
 You must know your PY for your boat before racing.
 A flip-over book with these numbers are displayed on the Committee Boat.

 Round-up or down your 4 digit PY to make it a three digit number.
-When your number goes - YOU GO
+When your number goes (ie flips-over) - YOU GO

 For a full pursuit race these turn over at 1 minute intervals.
 For half-pursuit races these turn over at 30 second intervals.
 (With horn sounding each time)